 Fair Value of Financial Instruments.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants on the measurement date.
 In determining fair value, the accounting standards establish a three level hierarchy for inputs used in measuring fair value as follows: Level 1 inputs are quoted prices in active markets for identical assets or liabilities; Level 2 inputs are observable for the asset or liability, either directly or indirectly, including quoted prices in active markets for similar assets or liabilities; and Level 3 inputs are unobservable and reflect our own assumptions.
-The fair value of the Carrols Restaurant Group 11.25% Senior Secured Second Lien Notes due 2018 is based on recent trading values, which is considered Level 1, and at June 30, 2013 was approximately \$168.8 million.
-See Notes 2 and 5 for a discussion of the fair value measurement of non-financial assets.
+Financial instruments include cash, accounts receivable, accounts payable, and long-term debt.
+The carrying amounts of cash, accounts receivable and accounts payable approximate fair value because of the short-term nature of these financial instruments.
+The fair value of the Carrols Restaurant Group 11.25% Senior Secured Second Lien Notes due 2018 is based on recent trading values, which is considered Level 2, and at September 29, 2013 was approximately \$168.0 million.
+See Note 5 for a discussion of the fair value measurement of non-financial assets.